 But, on the plus side, all six of the episodes have been released on DVD and Cartoon Network does air all six episodes on occasion.
 They even aired the second episode with the scene where Randall and Dante watch a Schindler's List parody called Flintstone's List.
 In the ABC version, they only showed Randall and Dante watching the TV with the sounds from the movie playing.
 On Cartoon Network and the DVD, there's an actual clip from the movie.

-Other networks (most notably Adult Swim and Comedy Central) were interested in picking up the show for new episodes after ABC canceled it, but the network refused the sell the rights and has simply sat on them.
+Other networks (most notably Adult Swim and Comedy Central) were interested in picking up the show for new episodes after ABC canceled it, but ABC refused to sell the rights and has simply sat on them.
 We're lucky we at least got reruns on those networks and a DVD.

 The reason ABC greenlit the show then abruptly canceled it was due to the fact that there was a rush by many networks in the late '90s/early 2000s to have adult-themed animated primetime shows following the success of South Park.
 However, between the time episodes began production and when they aired, Who Wants to Be a Millionaire? became a breakout hit and ABC sought to bury Clerks so it could give an extra half-hour to the game show.
 The moral: it doesn't matter how much time and effort you put into a TV show, networks are fickle with desires that change on a whim.
 Though Kevin Smith has admitted that he loved hearing Regis say, "Up next: Clerks."
 All of two times.